NathanNOSudo/github-profile-readme-template/README.md

 # github-profile-readme-template
-A template for adding and updating a personal readme page for your github,
+A template for adding and updating a personal readme page for your github!
+Be sure to leave a Star!

+## Instructions
+**Follow these steps:**
 - fork this repo / Download to your machine
 - Open README.MD and copy the code.
 - Create a new repo and name it your github username exactly how it appears.